pabulblues/CS787-Course-Project/README.md

 ### 7. Master run script

-Master script can perform all the mitigation/baseline tasks and complete the evaluation
+Master script can perform all the mitigation/baseline tasks and complete the evaluation.
+Ensure that the correct `exp_name` and `information` is set inside of the `main` function in `generate_prompt.py` or its variants before running (We have set it currently to `chat-target-email`)

 ```bash
 sh ./master.sh attack normal chat-target-email